ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A legal contract that defines the general terms and conditions governing the entire scope of products commercially exchanged between the parties to the agreement.

 **Non-Repudiable:**
-Refers to a situation where a statement's au-thor cannot successfully dispute its authorship or the validity of an associated contract.
+Refers to a situation where a statement's author cannot successfully dispute its authorship or the validity of an associated contract.
 The term is often seen in a legal setting when the authenticity of a signature is being challenged.
 In such an instance, the authenticity is being "repudiated".

 **Party:**